top of page

 California-based artist Helen Stickler envisioned her first beaded chandelier more than ten years ago, after friends gave her a 1960s Western German chandelier from a Laguna Beach condo, hung with thousands of 14mm Austrian Swarovski crystal beads.
 The chandelier was original to the complex, which had been built on the beach in the 1960s by the four main stars of the tv show "Bonanza".

 The sea salt air had corroded the delicate wiring, and the chandelier fell apart as it was carried out to the car.
 Right then, Helen had the idea to remake it using vintage beads.
-After many years of collecting vintage jewelry from estate sales, Helen finally found the time to make her vision a reality during the early months of the 2020 pandemic quarantine.
-Each subsequent chandelier (or "chandee") that Helen has made since then, contains at least a few of the
+After many years of collecting vintage jewelry from estate sales, Helen finally found the time to make her vision a reality during the early months of the 2020 quarantine.
+Each chandelier that Helen makes contains at least a few of the Swarovski beads from the original Laguna Beach fixture.

 DeckLight.jpg